Publications

 Daniel Berg Thomsen, Adrien Taylor, Aymeric Dieuleveut

-arXiv ⢠6/5/2025
+NeurIPS ⢠6/5/2025

 Communication between agents often constitutes a major computational bottleneck in distributed learning.
 One of the most common mitigation strategies is to compress the information exchanged, thereby reducing communication overhead.
 To counteract the degradation in convergence associated with compressed communication, error feedback schemes---most notably $\mathrm{EF}$ and $\mathrm{EF}^{21}$---were introduced.
 In this work, we provide a tight analysis of both of these methods.
 Specifically, we find the Lyapunov function that yields the best possible convergence rate for each method---with matching lower bounds.
 This principled approach yields sharp performance guarantees and enables a rigorous, apples-to-apples comparison between $\mathrm{EF}$, $\mathrm{EF}^{21}$, and compressed gradient descent.
-Our analysis is carried out in a simplified yet representative setting, which allows for clean theoretical insights and fair comparison of the underlying mechanisms.
+Our analysis is carried out in the simplified single-agent setting, which allows for clean theoretical insights and fair comparison of the underlying mechanisms.

 Complexity of Minimizing Regularized Convex Quadratic Functions